-The following discussion of net sales and operating results will provide an overview of our operations by focusing on key elements set forth in our statement of earnings.
-The "Discussion of Business Segments" which follows, will describe the contributions of each of our business segments to our consolidated results for 2004, 2003 and 2002.
+The following discussion of net sales and operating results provides an overview of our operations by focusing on key elements set forth in our statement of earnings.
+The "Discussion of Business Segments" which follows, describes the contributions of each of our business segments to our consolidated sales and operating profit for 2005, 2004 and 2003.
+We follow an integrated approach for managing the performance of our businesses and generally focus the discussion of our results of operations around major lines of business, versus distinguishing between products and services.
+As mentioned previously, most of our services revenues are generated in our Information & Technology Services segment.

-For 2004, net sales were \$35.5 billion, a 12% increase over 2003 sales.
-Sales for 2003 were \$31.8 billion, an increase of 20% compared to 2002.
-Sales increased in all segments as compared to the prior year for the third straight year.
-The U.S. Government is our largest customer, accounting for about 80% of our sales for 2004, compared to 78% in 2003 and 80% in 2002.
-For 2004, 2003 and 2002 the operating (loss) profit items in the table below, in addition to other items, were included in "Net Unallocated Corporate (Expense) Income" (see the related "Discussion of Business Segments" below).
+For 2005, net sales were \$37.2 billion, a 5% increase over 2004 sales.
+Sales for 2004 were \$35.5 billion, an increase of 12% compared to 2003.
+Sales, as compared to the prior year, increased in all segments except Aeronautics in 2005, where there was a slight decline due to an anticipated reduction in combat aircraft deliveries.
+The U.S. Government is our largest customer, accounting for about 85% of our sales for 2005, compared to 80% in 2004 and 78% in 2003.